deimonn/void-guides/3-extra-software/key-remapping-with-keymapper.md

 3. Because the virtual keymapper device may be assigned a different number in a future boot, it is best to determine it automatically on startup.

-    Write the following to some file somewhere, for example `keymapper-tmp-link.sh`:
+    Save the following script as a file somewhere:

     ```Bash
     #!/bin/bash